YCMLNN/FactoryTalkViewToPython_sockets/README.md

 pip install -r requirements.txt
 ```

-3. Modify the `HOST` and `PORT` variables in the "python_temperature_receiver.py" file to match the IP address and port number used by the VBA application
+3. Modify the `HOST` and `PORT` variables in the "python FTV_PY_sockets.py" file to match the IP address and port number used by the VBA application
 4. Run the Python script:
 ```
-python python_temperature_receiver.py
+python FTV_PY_sockets.py
 ```